So you’ve just been told Outlook is going to look a bit different.

 It’s worth noting that instead of browsing to the folder “Mary” – just entering “Mary” into your search window may be a quicker way to see all communications with this person.

 We recommend that the MailStore server is configured to archive all email from your mailbox and not just the older email.
-This means that when you perform searches or browse, you should find that even messages that have only just been received should be visible.
+This means that when you perform searches or browse, you should find that even messages that have only just arrived should be visible.

 Find an email by super-fast search